zextras/carbonio-shell-ui/docs/docs/notes.md

+---
-# Notes
+title: Notes
+author: Michele Olivo
+---

 If You need to develop on the shell while You are developing on another app, You can build the Shell and replace the content of the `node_modules/@zextras/zapp-shell/` folder.

 To achieve this result You can simply run this command:
 ```shell script